jD91mZM2/termplay/README.md

-# play-youtube
+# termplay
+*Name by the awesome [@tbodt](https://github.com/tbodt)*

+**NOTICE!** `termplay` video only supports YouTube right now.
+That is because it was recently renamed from `play-youtube`,
+and is slowly being converted to supporting any video/image.

 Are you a terminal fanboy like me?
 Sure, but do you ever watch YouTube?
 In your terminal?

 ----------------------------------------------------

-`play-youtube` is the tool to play YouTube...
-Converted to ANSI escape sequences...
+`termplay` is the tool to convert images to ANSI sequences.
+But it also supports playing videos... and YouTube...
 Written in the systems language Rust, it has more performance than any bash script could.

+ - **TrueColor** and **256-bit color**
+   - Choose whatever is supported by your terminal!
+ - **Flexible**
+   - Change framerate, size and more using command line switches
+ - **Adapting size**
+   - Automatically scales the image to fit your terminal

+When playing a video:
  - **Concurrency**
    - It's converting to ANSI while `ffmpeg` is still processing!
  - **Audio/Frame Sync**
-   - If one frame takes longer to load and the audio continues on,
+   - If one frame in takes longer to load and the audio continues on,
    - don't just pretend nothing happened!
 Skip a few frames!
    - Get back on track!
- - **TrueColor** and **256-bit color**
-   - Choose whatever is supported by your terminal!
- - **Adapting size**
-   - Automatically scales the video to fit your terminal
- - **Flexible**
-   - Change framerate, size and more using command line switches

 ## Compatibility